vega/sphinxext-altair/README.md

 pip install -e '.[dev]'
 ```

 `sphinxext-altair` uses [ruff](https://github.com/astral-sh/ruff) for code formatting and linting rules, [mypy](https://github.com/python/mypy) for static type checking, and [pytest](https://github.com/pytest-dev/pytest) for testing.
-All these tools can be executed by running:
+All of these tools can be executed by running:

 ```bash
 hatch test
 ```

 As part of those tests, a Sphinx documentation is built at `tests/roots/test-altairplot`.
 You can manually build this documentation and view it which is very useful during development of a new feature.

 For example, if you want to add a new option to the `altair-plot` directive, you can add another example in the file `tests/roots/test-altairplot/index.rst` and then build and view the documentation by running:

 ```bash
 hatch run doc:clean-build-html